-He died peacefully at his home in Sussex this morning after a short illness, his family said.
+He died peacefully at his home in Sussex yesterday morning after a short illness, his family said.

 The Labour veteran, often viewed as "the best prime minister the party never had", served as a major in the Royal Engineers in North Africa and Italy.